zaqifathis/BIMserver-doc/BIMsurfer-Serializers.md

-For BIMsurfer 2 serializers are being used.

-# Current serializer
+# Current serializers (used by BIMvie.ws and BIMsurfer)

 ## BinaryGeometrySerializer